wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 DEFAULT: [$wgMainCacheType]

-#### formatterCacheVersion {#common_formatterCacheVersion}
+#### termFallbackCacheVersion {#common_termFallbackCacheVersion}
 Integer value to be appended to the shared cache prefix.
-Can be used to invalidate the formatter cache by incrementing/changing this value.
+Can be used to invalidate the term fallback cache by incrementing/changing this value.

 DEFAULT: null